tomclose/new_notes/_sessions/html4/4_joint_project.md

 		 git push

-12. Continue to work on the site together!
+12. Continue to work on the cheatsheet together!

 {% endexercise %}